-I’m Isabella Brown, a Registered Dietitian Nutritionist, currently based in St. Robert, Missouri, where I work full-time as a lead clinical dietitian.
+I’m Isabella Brown, a Registered Dietitian Nutritionist, currently based in Lincoln, Nebraska.
 I was born and raised in a farming community in central California, which continues to influence my nutrition practice.
 I graduated from California Polytechnic State University, San Luis Obispo with a degree in Nutrition and completed a clinical based dietetic internship at Texas A&M University.
 My mission is to provide compassionate nutrition services to improve the mental and physical health of my clients and community.

 - Sole dietitian for a 58-bed hospital

 - Taught nutrition classes focused on heart health, diabetes, budget meals, and mindful eating

 - Led grocery store tours to provide evidence-based nutrition education to members of the community

 - Counseled patients with various health conditions, including eating disorders

 - Developed a social media campaign for college-aged students to increase their fruit and vegetable intake